How Can Learning Catalytics Help Me?

 - One of the creators of Learning Catalytics, Eric Mazur, uses a 30-70 rule when giving questions to the class.
 If less than 30% of his students answer a question correctly the first time, he will ask an easier question and not do peer discussion since the majority of the students will argue for the wrong explanation, implanting an idea that isn’t correct.
 In between 30 and 70 percent, he asks the students to engage in peer discussion and then answer the question again.
 If 70% of the class or more gets an answer right, he moves directly to the explanation, so as not to waste time on concepts most of the class grasps.

 Learning Catalytics Access Code Request Form

-If you are interested in using Learning Catalytics for your course(s), we are offering a FREE pilot for Faculty of Arts courses that are starting in January 2017 (2016W Term 2).
-We can provide you with a student access code so students can use it for free until December, 2017.
+If you are interested in using Learning Catalytics for your course(s), the Faculty of Arts site licence will continue until June 2018.
+We can provide you with a student access code so students can use it for free.
 Please fill out the form below and we will be in contact with you:

 |Drop by the Arts Learning Centre for a chat in Buchanan C105A|